tazlord/BytesConverter/README.md

 - `public double Tibibyte`: Gets the value of Bytes in Tebibytes (TiB).
 - `public double Petabyte`: Gets the value of Bytes in Petabytes (PB).
 - `public double Pebibyte`: Gets the value of Bytes in Pebibytes (PiB).
+- `public double Exabyte`: Gets the value of Bytes in Exabytes (EB).
+- `public double Exbibyte`: Gets the value of Bytes in Exbibytes (EiB).

 #### Methods

-- `public static double Convert(long bytes, Unit units)`: Convert bytes to the selected data storage units.
+- `public static double Convert(ulong bytes, Unit units)`: Convert bytes to the selected data storage units.
-- `public static double Convert(long bytes, Unit units, Round rounding, int precision)`: Convert bytes to the selected data storage units with rounding.
+- `public static double Convert(ulong bytes, Unit units, Round rounding, int precision)`: Convert bytes to the selected data storage units with rounding.

 #### Enums